mhagger/git-test/env.md

 left decaying if not actively cleaned up.
 So if this is a worthwile thing to do is completely up to you.
 But this is one example of what the `GIT_TEST_NAME` environment variable can be used for.

+---

+Running `npm install` can be quite expensive, but should really be run for every single test in order to ensure a proper environment.
+However by checking if the current test's parent just has been tested and if there is no changes in the package.json file, then we can skip running `npm install` because the parent would already have had the proper setup.

+The same principle can be used for git submodules where you run `git submodule update --init --recursive` on the first test and then repeat only if `.gitmodules` changes later.